10 Things to do in Granada, Spain (+ map): Best places to visit

 • Hotel Urban Dream Granada – modern 4* hotel on the outskirts of Granada with good access to the centre and great value for money

-• Oripando Hostel – charming accommodation in the Albaicín district with mixed and private rooms.
+• Oripando Hostel – Charming accommodation in the Albaicín district with mixed and private rooms for couples and families.
 Excellent price, kitchen and pool available.

 • La Perla Granada Suites – a cosy guesthouse with clean rooms and a great location within easy reach of almost all the sights in Granada